MiguelEIbrahim/Information-sec-17/README.md

 Circles: Values - Variables - etc.

-Rhumbus: Relation (Ex: Many Bohemians Poke Yondora, One Yondora can be poked by one Bohemian).
+Rhumbus: Relation (Ex: Many Bohemians Poke Yondora, One Yondora can be poked by many Bohemians).

 1-m : One to many relationship